Omegapoint-Norge-Academy/secure-by-design/SalesClient/README.md

 ## Modify Yarp request transform

-Modify the request transformation from step 3 to get tokens using the new `AppTokenHandler` instead of getting it directly from the http context.
+Modify the request transformation from Step 3 to get tokens using the new `AppTokenHandler` instead of getting it directly from the HTTP context.

 Use `var tokenHandler = transformContext.HttpContext.RequestServices.GetRequiredService<AppTokenHandler>();` to get the token handler.